 The SAA annual meeting had a wide variety of educational sessions for its attendees including forums, poster sessions, exhibits, networking opportunities, and a debate competition called Ethics Bowl open to undergraduate and graduate students.

 The next annual meeting is going to be held in Washington, D.C. on April 11-15, 2018.

 Beta Analytic supports the SAA by joining the annual meetings as an exhibitor.

 The SAA is an international organization comprised of more than 7,500 members from various professional backgrounds committed to the research and protection of American archaeological heritage.
 Serving the interest of the greater public, the SAA taps different segments of society to advance knowledge and raise awareness of the past.
 They have dedicated themselves to enriching research practices, promoting proper dissemination of this knowledge and conserving resources for the benefit of the archaeological community.
 The SAA is against all forms of looting and sale of valuable archaeological materials.

 Beta Analytic uses Accelerator Mass Spectrometry (AMS) technology, the most precise and accurate method developed for radiocarbon dating.
 Based in Miami, Florida, the AMS lab has been providing carbon-14 analysis since 1979 to researchers and government agencies worldwide.
 In 2016, the lab expanded its services by offering stable isotope analysis for many types of samples.
-The lab plans to provide nitrate source tracking in the near future.

 To quote a cost for carbon 14 dating, please provide the lab with the following information: